INTRODUCTION TO THE TERMS AND CONDITIONS

 8.1.2 if the Customer’s account is approved on 14 or 30 day payment terms, then the Customer must pay the Supplier within 14 or 30 days, as the case may be, from the Invoice Date.

 8.2 Overdue invoices will attract interest at a rate of 10% per annum.
-Any payment made by the Customer to the Supplier will first be applied to accrued interest and thereafter the relevant invoice amount.
+Alternatively, the Supplier may charge a late payment fee of $25 once an invoice has become overdue, which late payment fee will then also apply to every 30 days it remains overdue until settled.
+Any payment made by the Customer to the Supplier will first be applied to accrued interest or late payment fee and thereafter the relevant invoice amount.

 8.3 Account payments, not prepayments, made by credit card will be subject to a surcharge listed on the invoice, which may change from time to time, given 30 days’ notice by the Supplier.